Stoops-ML/aerofoils/README.md

 ### To Do
 - [ShowAerofoil.py](ShowAerofoil.py) needs to be updated for TensorBoard
-- look into aerofoil transformsations.
+- look into aerofoil transformations.
 Currently there is on a flip horizontal transformation (not yet implemented)
-- apply PCA on the activations from the convolutions.
-This will get the most important geometrical features of the aerofoil.
-From this, plot a graph of two (or three) features against each other for each aerofoil.
-This should cluster similar aerofoils together and might show interesting latent features.
 - include more aerodynamic properties to input
+- plot all aerofoils to make sure that they're valid after aerofoil_redistribution.py

 ### Notes
 - [run_NN.py](run_NN.py) depreciated.
 Current work is being completed on the convolutional neural network only